 either.
 Bob's were entirely

 original - often pure poetry set to unusual and difficult melodies.
-An admirer once

 told Bob that he painted the West - and his brush was music.
 The new sound caught the

 imagination of the public in the early 1930s.
 Contemporary musicians began to imitate,

 western movies picked it up and the genre was popular for thirty